-How to mitigate the project transition to one vendor to another?
+How to mitigate the project transition from one vendor to another?

-Change your project to one vendor to another could be difficult, costly, take more time than estimated but is important to know which steps are the safest to take to smooth project transition plan.
+Change your project from one vendor to another could be difficult, costly, take more time than estimated but it is important to know which steps are the safest to take to smooth project transition plan.

 – Make sure to understand the basics of your project

 Because knowing the ins-and-outs of your product/service specifics is a must.
 You need to know what’s your tech stack, which third-party integrations do your project use, and where is it hosted.